Classification and threshold dynamics of stochastic reaction networks: Introduction

 Another topic of prime importance is \emph{ergodicity}, which generally guarantees the well-posedness of a SRN model.
 A scalable computational sufficient condition for ergodicity of essential SRNs has been proposed, and applied to gene regulatory networks \cite{GBK14}.
 Similar results have recently been established for ergodicity of quasi-stationary distributions (QSDs) for extinct SRNs \cite{HW18}.
 Again, for mass-action SRNs with one-dimensional stoichiometric subspace, we provide a sharp criterion for ergodicity as well as quasi-ergodicity (Theorem~\ref{th-Threshold}), also in terms of the four aforementioned parameters.

 Complex-balanced SRNs are weakly reversible and positive recurrent with an ergodic Poisson product-form stationary distribution \cite{ACK10,ACKK18}.
-For the extended class of weakly reversible reaction networks, positive recurrence has been shown in some cases \cite{AK18,ACK19}.
+For the extended class of weakly reversible reaction networks, positive recurrence as well as exponential ergodicity has been showcased in some cases \cite{AK18,ACK19,AK22}.
 It is conjectured that all weakly reversible mass-action SRNs are positive recurrent, as an analogue of the celebrated Global Attractor Conjecture for deterministic reaction networks \cite{AK18}.
 We verify this positive recurrence conjecture in the affirmative for all one-dimensional mass-action SRNs (Corollary~\ref{cor-posrec}).

 Since weakly reversible mass-action SRNs are essential and endotactic, we indeed prove a stronger result: in dimension one, all mass-action essential endotactic SRNs are positive recurrent (Theorem~\ref{th-endotactic}).
 Furthermore, the stationary distributions have tails like the \emph{Conley-Maxwell-Poisson} (CMP) distribution, a generalization of the Poisson distribution known from complex-balanced SRNs (Corollary~\ref{cor-end-tail}).
 Indeed, we provide a trichotomy for one-dimensional ergodic SRNs regarding the tails of their stationary distributions as well as QSDs (Theorem~\ref{th-tail}): The tails decay like CMP distributions (super-exponential), geometric distributions (exponential), or power-law distributions (sub-exponential).